Lakshika Kaushik

 How a child therapist helps build confidence and reduce hesitation in your child

-How support is given during sessions
+How support is provided during therapy sessions

-Your child is supported through:
+Your child is supported in a structured and comfortable way through:

-Building a sense of comfort in situations they usually avoid
+Gradually building comfort in situations they usually avoid

-Cognitive Behavioural Therapy (CBT) helps change negative thinking patterns and reduce self-doubt
+Cognitive Behavioural Therapy (CBT): Helps change negative thinking patterns and reduce self-doubt

-Emotion-focused techniques help manage nervousness and improve emotional control
+Emotion-focused techniques: Help manage nervousness and improve emotional control

-If you’re looking for the right support, connecting with a best child psychologist near you or a trusted child therapist in Gurgaon can help you understand your child better and guide them in the right direction.
+If you’re looking for the right support, connecting with the best child psychologist near you or a trusted child therapist in Gurgaon can help you understand your child better and guide them in the right direction.

 Not sure if therapy will help?
 Start with a ₹500 child assessment for better clarity